 In 2022, we carried out a detailed assessment of how our main climate-related transition risks and opportunities could evolve under three different scenarios based upon the Network for Greening the Financial System ("NGFS") climate scenarios.
 Potential impacts and their materiality were considered across short (present), medium (2030) and long-term (2050) horizons.
-Our medium-term horizon is aligned with our near-term science-based emission reduction target and our long-term horizon aligns with the UK Government's net zero commitment.

-In 2023, we revisited the risks and opportunities evaluated within our scenario analysis process and are satisfied that there were no new emerging risks or opportunities at this stage which need to be factored into our assessment.
+Our medium-term horizon is aligned with our near-term science-based emission reduction target and our long-term horizon alians with the UK Government's net zero commitment.
+In 2024, we revisited the risks and opportunities evaluated within our scenario analysis process and are satisfied that there were no new emerging risks or opportunities at this stage which need to be factored into our assessment.
+Over the course of 2025, we plan to repeat our scenario analysis in line with our three-year planning cycle.
+Objectives for the next analysis are to incorporate more quantitative assessments of the potential financial impact, taking into consideration the requirements of the IFRS S2 standard.

 In the Net Zero ("NZ") scenario, we are likely to be confronted by escalating risks associated with the evolution of customer preferences and increasing stakeholder concern regarding climate change.
 Should we fail to align with these escalating demands for climate action, our revenue could be impacted by falling customer demand and our share price could be adversely affected.
 The advent of carbon pricing mechanisms and the surge in raw material costs driven by the global shift towards sustainable energy, may result in higher costs.
 This scenario also unveils the most substantial opportunities for the Group, especially in the medium to long term.
-The development of new markets such as EV charging equipment and other emerging technologies, could represent substantial growth opportunities for the Group, Additionally, there is potential within existing product categories for growth. through the electrification of energy and a growing appetite for environmentally conscious products.
+The development of new markets such as EV charging equipment and other emerging technologies, could represent substantial growth opportunities for the Group.
+Additionally, there is potential within existing product categories for growth, through the electrification of energy and a growing appetite for environmentally conscious products.